packetdima/OpenCybersecurity/README.md

 # fwhw
 Security as data analysis.
 Security can be thought of as data analysis.
 For example:
-<li>An antivirus sofrware analyzes data about memory and processes in the operating system and compares them with a database of known viruses (signatures).
+<li>An anti-virus sofrware analyzes data about memory and processes in the operating system and compares them with a database of known viruses (signatures).
 <li>The network firewall parses the packet headers and compares them to a database called access-list or network policy.
 <li>Transactional fraud monitoring systems analyze each transaction using a rule base, desicion tree or more sophisticated databasesd, which can be obtained using AI or mathematical statistics algorithms.
 <li>Secure software development lifecycle (SDLC) systems scan source code and compare it with the database of known software vulnerabilities.